Learning Deductive Reasoning from Synthetic Corpus based on Formal Logic: Details of Experiments

 \subsection{Corpora}

 As shown in \cref{tb:corpora}, we generated multiple corpora to align conditions as closely as possible across the corpora being compared.
 Below, we detail each aspect.

-\paragraph{Preprocessing on RuleTaker:} We sub-sampled the instances so that the number of instances in the training split becomes 30k and that the answer label distribution (over ``proved'', ``disproved'', and ``unknown'') becomes uniform.
+\paragraph{Preprocessing on RuleTaker:} We sub-sampled the examples so that the number of examples in the training split becomes 30k and that the answer label distribution (over ``proved'', ``disproved'', and ``unknown'') becomes uniform.

-\paragraph{Dataset Size:} All the corpora have the training split of 30k instances.
-FLD corpora have validation and test split of 1k instances.
+\paragraph{Dataset Size:} All the corpora have the training split of 30k examples.
+FLD corpora have validation and test split of 1k examples.
 For RuleTaker, see \cite{tafjord-etal-2021-proofwriter}.

 \paragraph{Label Distribution:}

 All the corpora have a uniform distribution over answer labels, i.e., over ``proved'', ``disproved'', and ``unknown''.